anirudhgajula/Sotopia/README.md

 ## Usage

 ### Reasoning Demo
-After loading environment and character data to the REDIS server, you can run a simple demo with reasoning using the below.
+After loading environment and character data to the Redis server, you can run a simple demo with reasoning using the below.
 Note that reasoning strategy can be passed into the `reasoning` parameter, which is a dictionary holding reasoning strategy for each agent.
 The reasoning options are `"BDI"`, `"EMP"`, `"MRO"`, `"BDIM"`, `"EMPM"`, `"BDI+EMP"`, and `"BDI+EMPM"`.

 ```python
 from sotopia.samplers.base_sampler import BaseSampler